ahmedlapip/DEPI_DATA/README.md

-# 🌍 Climate Insight Project – GitHub Report
+# 🌍 Climate Change Project

 ## 💡 Introduction
 Egypt has a unique and diverse climate — from rich soil types to varying temperatures and high solar radiation.
 This natural diversity opens doors to incredible opportunities in agriculture, renewable energy, and sustainable development.